microsoft/FluidFramework/components/experimental/schedule-it/README.md

-# Clicker Component
+# Schedule-It Component

-This is a basic example component using the interface model and stock classes.
+This is a basic scheduling component to showcase the usage of React Fluid hooks for larger-scale React applications that require data-view separation

 ## Getting Started